Prescribing Information

 ONIVYDE can cause serious side effects, including:

 • Infections (particularly if your white blood cells are low).
 Symptoms of infection may include fever, chills, dizziness, or shortness of breath.
 Blood cell counts will be monitored periodically by your healthcare provider during treatment.
+Contact your healthcare provider immediately if you are experiencing signs of infection, such as fever, chills, dizziness, or shortness of breath.

 • Lung problems (interstitial lung disease).
 Symptoms of interstitial lung disease include new onset of cough or difficulty breathing and fever.
+Tell your healthcare provider right away if you get these symptoms.

-• Allergic reaction (hypersensitivity).
+• Allergic reactions (hypersensitivity).
 Seek immediate medical attention for signs of severe reaction such as chest tightness; shortness of breath; wheezing; dizziness or faintness; or swelling of the face, eyelids, or lips when receiving or during the 24 hours after receiving ONIVYDE.

 Your healthcare provider will check you for these problems during treatment with ONIVYDE.
 Your healthcare provider may also need to delay or completely stop treatment with ONIVYDE, if you have severe side effects.

-• The most frequent side effects requiring dose reductions of ONIVYDE were neutropenia, diarrhea, nausea, and low red blood cell count (anemia).
+• The most frequent side effects requiring dose reductions of ONIVYDE were low white blood cells (neutropenia), diarrhea, nausea, and low red blood cell count (anemia).

-Tell your healthcare provider if you have any side effect that bothers you or that does not go away.
+These are not all the possible side effects of ONIVYDE.
+Tell your healthcare provider if you have any side effects that bother you or that do not go away.
 To learn more, talk to your healthcare provider.
-You can ask your doctor or pharmacist for information about ONIVYDE that is written for health professionals, and it can be found at ONIVYDE.com.
+You can ask your healthcare provider or pharmacist for information about ONIVYDE that is written for healthcare professionals, and it can be found at ONIVYDE.com.